 The language died, and nobody can decipher it... maybe the Rongorongo and Easter Island's statues are a mystery that will remain so.

-We all know the story of Robin Hood, but there are significant proof that the man truly existed.
-It's accepted by most scholars that e Robin Hood tales were inspired in a true hero, Robin Hood himself.
+We all know the story of Robin Hood, but there is significant proof that the man truly existed.
+It's accepted by most scholars that Robin Hood tales were inspired by a true hero, Robin Hood himself.
 However, the mystery begins when starting to assess the man's identity.

 You see, there were many bandits operating on the name Robin Hood at that time.
 Maybe they were inspired to use that name after the original Robin Hood, or maybe the true Robin Hood that stole the rich to provide for the poor wasn't the first one, but the one that gave sense to the name... nobody knows.

 The part we know is that he most certainly existed before 1261, but the identity of the man under the hood is forever a mystery.

 We also don't know if the deeds attributed to him are fiction, if they were in fact done by the real historical Robin Hood, attributed to different historical Robin Hoods, or just inspired in any other bandit of the time.

 The fact remains there was probably a historical Robin Hood, and people want to know who he was.

 6 - Antikythera Mechanism: The Ancient Greek Computer